gammu/gammu/docs/manual/smsd/usage.rst

 ------------------------------------

-Once SMSD receives message and stores it in backend service, it can invoke your own program to do any message processing, see :ref:`smsd_run`.
+Once SMSD receives message and stores it in backend service, it can invoke your own program to do any message processing, see :ref:`gammu-smsd-run`.

 Monitoring SMSD Status
 ----------------------